greatlearning8009-del/Machine_Failure_Prediction/README.md

    and commits `best_machine_failure_model_v1.joblib` back to the repo.
 3. **GitHub Codespaces** (`.devcontainer/devcontainer.json`) auto-launches
    `streamlit run` on port 8501 when you open the repo.
-The port is auto-forwarded, and the app URL opens on its own inside Codespaces.
+The port is auto-forwarded and made public.

 ## Try it

 Click **Code → Codespaces → Create codespace on main**.
-Give it ~30 seconds and the Streamlit app opens automatically in the Simple Browser tab.
+Give it ~30 seconds and the Streamlit app opens automatically in a new browser tab.